Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

 \subsubsection{Types of Pretraining}

 Kalyan et al. \cite{kalyan2021ammus} proposed different types of pretraining approaches used by researchers to design and train the model on a large scale.
 These approaches include: (1) Pretraining From Scratch (PTS) in which massive unlabeled text is used to train the model from scratch using random initialization for all the layers of the language model, e.g., ELECTRA \cite{clark2020electra}, RoBERTa \cite{liu2019roberta} and BERT\cite{devlin2018bert}.
 (2) Continual Pretraining (CPT), models are initialized using existing pretrained models.
 This approach reduces the required computational resources.
 The domain-specific task uses this method to alleviate the challenges of short target vocabulary.
 BioBERT \cite{lee2020biobert}, HateBERT \cite{caselli2020hatebert} and infoXLM \cite{chi2020infoxlm} are the examples of CPT.
 (3) Simultaneous Pretraining (SPT) used in \cite{wada2020pre}.
 It consumes domain-specific and general text simultaneously while training from scratch.
 (4) Task Adaptive Pretraining (TAPT) used in \cite{gururangan2020don} demands a small amount of data.
-(5) Knowledge Inherited Pretraining (KIPT) \cite{qin2021knowledge} uses the Knowledge distillation technique.
+(5) Knowledge Inherited Pretraining (KIPT) \cite{qin2021knowledge} uses the Knowledge distillation technique. \if0 \begin{itemize} \item Pretraining From Scratch (PTS) in which massive unlabeled text is used to train the model from scratch using random initialization for all the layers of the language model.
+E.g., ELECTRA \cite{clark2020electra}, RoBERTa \cite{liu2019roberta} and BERT\cite{devlin2018bert}. \item Continual Pretraining (CPT), models are initialized using existing pretrained models.
+This approach reduces the required computational resources.
+The domain-specific task uses this method to alleviate the challenges of short target vocabulary.
+BioBERT \cite{lee2020biobert}, HateBERT \cite{caselli2020hatebert} and infoXLM \cite{chi2020infoxlm} are the examples of CPT. \item Simultaneous Pretraining (SPT) used in \cite{wada2020pre}.
+It consumes domain-specific and general text simultaneously while training from scratch. \item Task Adaptive Pretraining (TAPT) used in \cite{gururangan2020don} demands a small amount of data. \item Knowledge Inherited Pretraining (KIPT) proposed by Qin et al. \cite{qin2021knowledge} uses the Knowledge distillation technique. \end{itemize} \fi